 "Prim" Primrose was 3SQN Intelligence Officer 1940/41.
 He was older than most of his WW2 comrades and had flown bombers in WW1 for the RAF in France.
 This transcript comes from a recording that Prim made for his family, with many amusing anecdotes about WW1 and his life between the wars in rural Australia and the Pacific Islands.

 One of 3SQN's great characters, Dick Hickson served with the Squadron during the Desert War days and was President of the Association between 1986 and 1988.
-Dick's life was such an interesting study of fine achievements and personal contributions to Australia's progress.
-This Eulogy was delivered at Dick's funeral by his daughter, Jill Hickson [wife of former NSW Premier Neville Wran] Included are some of Dick's WWII pictures.
+Dick's life was an interesting study of fine achievements and personal contributions to Australia's progress.
+This Eulogy was delivered at Dick's funeral by his daughter, Jill Hickson [wife of former NSW Premier Neville Wran].
+Included are some of Dick's WWII pictures.

 Robert Glassborow was another 'Original' whose calling was Wireless Telegraphy Operator.
 He lived to the age of 100.